 So what’s the solution, should I go back to energizers?

 Well, I thought about it and after doing some hard research this time around I’ve decided to not go with energizers.
-This time around i’m going with Sanyo/Panasonic Eneloop batteries .
+This time around I’m going with Sanyo/Panasonic Eneloop batteries.
 Now I say Sanyo/Panasonic because Panasonic bought out Sanyo and one of the things that Panasonic did continue was their NiMh battery line.
-Although they have a ‘pro’ line which is really expensive. the standard line pictured to the right states a maximum rating of 2100mAh with no less then 1900mAh which is 200mAh better then energizers for about the same price.
-User reviews have been good reporting that on first charge it might be a little low, but after draining and recharging again it’s around 2000mAh afterwards which is good.
-Just to be on the safe side, be sure to buy Eneloops from a reputable vendor such as Amazon and stay away from Ebay when it comes to batteries.
+Although they have a ‘pro’ line which is really expensive. the standard line pictured to the right states a maximum rating of 2100mAh with no less than 1900mAh which is 200mAh better then energizers for about the same price.
+User reviews have been good reporting that on first charge it might be a little low, but after draining and recharging again it’s around 2000mAh afterward which is good.
+Just to be on the safe side, be sure to buy Eneloops from a reputable vendor such as Amazon and stay away from eBay when it comes to batteries.
 I guess I am just writing this blog because I got screwed on these batteries and if it helps one person avoid these batteries like the bubonic plague then I would be happy about that.